MicrosoftDocs/Devices-docs/surface/customize-the-oobe-for-surface-deployments.md

 It is common practice in a Windows deployment to customize the user experience for the first startup of deployed computers — the out-of-box experience, or OOBE.

->[!NOTE]
+>[!TIP]
 >OOBE is also often used to describe the phase, or configuration pass, of Windows setup during which the user experience is displayed.
-For more information about the OOBE phase of setup, see [How Configuration Passes Work](https://msdn.microsoft.com/library/windows/hardware/dn898581.aspx).
+For more information about the OOBE phase of setup, see [How Configuration Passes Work](/windows-hardware/manufacture/desktop/how-configuration-passes-work).

 In some scenarios, you may want to provide complete automation to ensure that at the end of a deployment, computers are ready for use without any interaction from the user.
 In other scenarios, you may want to leave key elements of the experience for users to perform necessary actions or select between important choices.
 For administrators deploying to Surface devices, each of these scenarios presents a unique challenge to overcome.